actgardner/gogen-avro/README.md

 ### Thanks

-Thanks to LinkedIn's [goavro library](https://github.com/linkedin/goavro), for providing the encoders for primitives and a great example of how to encode everything else.
+Thanks to LinkedIn's [goavro library](https://github.com/linkedin/goavro), for providing the encoders for primitives.